-RE-CARE is a young research collaboration, established in July 2024.
-In this initial phase, we are identifying common areas of interest within a broad scientific discourse on crises and technology.
-We understand crises as both acute and ongoing phenomena, deeply embedded in social environments and shaped by the culture and history of societies.
-To examine the impact of crises and explore the potential of health technology, we are focusing our interdisciplinary exchanges on five key areas.
+RE-CARE is a young research collaboration founded in June 2024.
+In this initial phase, we are focusing on identifying shared areas of interest within a broad scientific discourse on crises, health, and technology.
+We view crises as both acute and enduring phenomena, deeply embedded in social contexts and shaped by a society’s culture and history.
+To assess their impact and explore the potential of technology, we are centering our interdisciplinary exchanges on five key areas.

 Theoretical approaches to crises and health technologies

-Theories provide comprehensive frameworks that can deepen our understanding of crises within their societal and cultural contexts.
-A key objective of the RE-CARE network is to foster interdisciplinary exchange on theoretical approaches that examine the role and potential of technology in various crises.
-Through this dialogue, we aim to explore how technology and crises influence individuals, and how individuals, in turn, respond to technology.
-Additionally, we seek to investigate the underlying logics of crises and technologies, taking into account the distinct cultural histories of technology and crisis in Japan and Germany.
+Theories offer insightful explanations that deepen our understanding of crises within their broader social and cultural contexts.
+One of the RE-CARE network’s key aims is to promote interdisciplinary dialogue on theoretical approaches that investigate the role and potential of technology in various crises.
+Through this exchange, we seek to examine how technology and crises shape individual experiences, as well as how individuals respond to technological developments.
+Moreover, we aim to explore the underlying logics of crises and technologies, taking into account the distinct cultural histories of technology and crisis in Japan and Germany.

 Recent publications